mhightower83/arduino-esp8266-spiffs-utils/README.md

 Just one utility for now

-# Note, this is a work in progress (*ALPHA GRADE CODE*).
+# Note, this is a work in progress.
+Always verify your results.
 There are and always will be bugs!!!

 ```

-nar - Network ARchiver for Arduino ESP8266 web servers.
+nar - Network ARchiver for an Arduino ESP8266 with Web Server Running

-A simple bash script to download the SPIFFS filesystem files from an ESP8266
+A simple bash script that will download files from an ESP8266 and create a tar
+formated archive file.
+The ESP8266 must be running a compatible Arduino sketch
-running an Arduino compatible sketch with Web Server.
-And create a UStar
+with Web Server.
+The archive file created is of UStar format.
+The file names
-formated archive (tar) file.
-The file names from the SPIFFS filesystem will have
+from the SPIFFS filesystem will have the prefix "data" added to the
-the prefix "data" added to the beginning of the SPIFFS file names.
+beginning of the SPIFFS file names.
+If the file name does not have a leading
-If the file name does not have a leading "/", one will be inserted.
-The last
+"/", one will be inserted.
+The last modification time of an archived file,
-modification time of an archived file, will be the time it was downloaded.
+will be the time this script was started.

 Usage: